junxit/us-congress-code/title-42/chapter-6a/sec-290aa-5b.md

 ### removalDescription

 Section, act July 1, 1944, ch.
 373, title V, § 506B, as added Pub.
 L. 106–310, div.
 B, title XXXVI, § 3665(a), Oct.
 17, 2000, 114 Stat.
 1244, related to grants for ecstasy and other club drugs abuse prevention.

-### Findings

-Pub.
-L. 106–310, div.
-B, title XXXVI, § 3662, Oct.
-17, 2000, 114 Stat.
-1241, set forth findings related to importation, brain damage related to use, availability of information, and emphases to be placed on penalties, education, reduction of deaths, and funding for research with respect to 3,4-methylenedioxy methamphetamine, commonly referred to as “MDMA” or “Ecstasy”.